Southwest Area

 DOUGLAS COUNTY (Dixon, S. Indigo, NW Evans Creek, Melrose, SW Siuslaw, E. Tioga and NE Powers Units)

-Coyote: There are plenty of coyotes throughout Douglas County.
+Coyote: Numbers are strong throughout Douglas County.
 Using predator calls to lure them in can be an effective method for harvesting coyotes.
 Try calling in early morning and late afternoon.
 Be sure to ask permission before hunting on private land.

 JACKSON, JOSEPHINE, CURRY COUNTIES (Applegate, Chetco, Evans Creek, Rogue, portions of Dixon, and Sixes)

 Cougar: Season is open statewide year-round or until zone quotas are met (see zone quota page).
+Hunting cougars can be a great way to extend your season now that other seasons have come to an end.
 Cougar hunting is more of an opportunistic hunt as cougars are primarily nocturnal.
 If a person is willing to spend the time, a successful harvest during daylight hours can be accomplished.

 Place game cameras in locations that are easy for you to access, but away from the busy roads or trails.
 Game cameras give the hunter an idea of the best time of day to sit, in a safe spot, as cougars are very quiet and stealthy, and use predator calls.
 Be prepared to sit for an extensive amount of time, as still as possible, to keep movements to a minimum.

-If you are successful in harvesting a bear or cougar, call the Central Point office at 541-826-8774 to schedule an appointment to check in your harvest.
+If you are successful in harvesting a cougar, call the Central Point office at (541) 826-8774 to schedule an appointment to check in your harvest.

 Coyotes: Coyotes are opportunistic predators who are always on the hunt for food.
 Scout areas with decent populations of rabbits, ground squirrels, and other small game animals.